Celebrities Who Swear By Coconut Oil

 Zoe Kravitz was born a talented and beautiful celebrity.
 The daughter of music superstars Lenny Kravitz and Lisa Bonet, she worked hard to build her own style into the family business.
 She is also a trailblazer for fashion and beauty — always looking gorgeous in daring designs.

 After bleaching her hair, she became an instant advocate for coconut oil for hair care.
 In an interview with Vogue Magazine, Kravitz says she experiences constant breakage and uses coconut oil for hair moisture and strength.
 If it’s good enough for rock royalty, it’s good enough for us!

-If there is any celebrity that seems to have the perfect life, it’s Eva Mendes.
+If there is any celebrity that seems to have a perfect life, it’s Eva Mendes.
 She is a talented movie star who stole the show in Hitch and The Place Beyond the Pines.
-She’s kind, hardworking and an extraordinary mom.
+She’s kind, hardworking, and an extraordinary mom.

 Eva is a big advocate for coconut oil as a skin moisturizer.
 She told Shape Magazine that coconut oil keeps her skin glowing.
 Just more proof that using coconut oil for hair treatments isn’t the only benefit of the fruit, it can be used for all kinds of beauty routines.